sania102/peblo-story-buddy/README.md

   own and dispose the instance automatically when the tree is torn down, rather than requiring manual disposal calls that are easy to forget.

-## 9. AI usage & judgment

-I used Claude to scaffold the project structure and write first drafts of each file, then reviewed and adjusted:

-- **Rejected suggestion:** Claude's first draft of the audio→quiz transition used a hardcoded `Future.delayed(Duration(seconds: 3))` after calling `speak()`, instead of listening for the TTS completion callback.
-  I rejected this — it's brittle (breaks the moment story text length changes) and doesn't actually satisfy "as soon as audio finishes."
-I rewrote it to key off `AudioState.finished`, driven by `flutter_tts`'s real `setCompletionHandler`.
-- **Rejected suggestion:** an early draft pulled in the `confetti` pub package.
-I changed this to a hand-rolled `CustomPainter` implementation after reasoning through the per-frame widget-rebuild cost on a 3GB device (see Performance section) — a package's defaults aren't tuned for our specific hardware constraint.
-- **What didn't work initially:** the first quiz-state model used two booleans (`isCorrect`, `isWrong`) instead of an enum, which allowed an invalid combined state during a fast double-tap on options.
-Switched to the `QuizState` enum so that state is structurally impossible.

 ## Project structure